TorqueGameEngines/Torque2D/README.md

 * **Linux:** Make
 * **iOS:** Xcode_iOS
 * **Android:** Android Studio
-* **Web:** Emscripten/Cmake

 See the [wiki](https://github.com/TorqueGameEngines/Torque2D/wiki) for available guides on platform setup and development.

 ### Batteries Included

-Running Torque2D for the first time out of the box will start you off in the Toybox.
+When you first run Torque2D, you'll have the option to create a project or open the Toybox.
 The Toybox is a collection of over 30 simple "toys" (or modules) which demonstrate various features in T2D.
 The default toy is a side scrolling level with a monster truck.
 To see a list of the available modules/toys to choose from, click on the `Show Tools` button in the lower right corner of the screen.

-Naturally all of the script code and assets for each toy are available to you in the modules folder to use as practical examples while learning T2D.
+Naturally all of the script code and assets for each toy are available to you in the toybox folder to use as practical examples while learning T2D.

-The Toybox is also an excellent framework for rapidly prototyping your own game ideas - it allows for easy integration of additional modules and provides numerous debugging features, like console access and real-time metrics.

 ### Documentation